samthomson/oracle/README.md

 ## 5.0 Using

-The API can be explored via a graphiql UI.
+The API can be explored via a graphiql UI at the top level of the API server (`/`).

 ## single moving average